 Fiber optic lines are carried as fast as the speed of light and can carry a whole lot more information than electrical impulses.
 There is nothing faster available than whole-system fiber optic systems.
 It can handle any Internet activity including downloading movies and video conferencing.

 AT&T FastAccess DSL offers four speeds ranging from 768 Kbps to 6 Mbps.
-On the other hand, AT&T U-Verse High Speed Internet offers five different tiers ranging in speed from 3 Mbps to 24 Mbps.
+On the other hand, AT&T U-Verse High Speed Internet offers seven different tiers ranging in speed from 3 Mbps to 24 Mbps.

 DSL offers high-speed internet at prices much cheaper than fiber optics.
 For as little as $15 per month, AT&T Fast Access DSL provides 11 e-mail addresses, McAfee Internet Security Suite, and virtually unlimited storage space.
 AT&T U-verse High Speed Internet provides the same features listed above, plus the boosted performance, starting at $35 per month.
 Plus, it opens the door to other U-verse services, such as U-verse TV and U-verse Voice, all using the high-powered Wireless Gateway.